 Recently evicted / nonresident

-- Does not contain actual pages, only information that the page was recently evicted.
+- Would not contain actual pages, only information that the page was recently evicted.

-- Implemented with very low space overhead.
+- Can be implemented with very low space overhead.
 Can live in the page cache radix tree.

 - Split up into a patch series (done, will need some reshuffling).